DeclanChidlow/DeclanChidlow/README.md

 </p>

 <p>
-I'm Declan Chidlow, a passionate frontend developer.
-I like to believe I've got an eye for aesthetics, and I've most definitely got a love for learning.
-My ultimate aspiration is to create digital experiences that are both functional and visually appealing.
+I'm a front-end developer with a skew to the front of the front-end.
+My expertise lies in core web technologies — HTML, CSS, and JavaScript — and leveraging them to craft digital experiences that are both functional and visually appealing.

-When I'm not bodging together some script or reinventing the wheel, you might find me cruising around on my unicycle.
-Alternatively, you may find me writing up some form of article for [my website](https://vale.rocks/?utm_source=GitHubBio), doing some gaming, inadvertently converting an otherwise functional piece of tech into a paperweight, or browsing the crevices of cyberspace.
-Within this digital domain, I sling scripts, inspect issues, and propose pull requests, so flick me a follow.
+When not bodging together scripts, you may find me cruising around on my unicycle, writing for [my website](https://vale.rocks/?utm_source=GitHubBio), browsing the crevices of cyberspace, or inadvertently converting an otherwise functional piece of tech into a paperweight.
 </p>

 <h2 align="center">GitHub Stats</h2>